Ranlot/spiralNet/README.md

 #### **Food for thoughts...**

-- The number of corners grows exponentially with the dimensionality of the embedding space.
-Can this tell us something about how to architecture neural netorks?
+- Is there sweet spot between crowding (as already hinted at here for more than 4 classes in 2D) and extreme sparsity (exponential growth of number of corners with growing dimensionality of the layers)?
+In other words, maybe this can be used to help architecture better networks...
 - Depth gives an exponential growth of model expressivity, we could stack many 2-neuron layers together in order to see if how this optimal packing happens in other layers.
-Alternatively, one can use dimensionality reduction techniques to do the same.
+Alternatively, one can use dimensionality reduction techniques to do the same...
 - Could it be beneficial to design new activation functions that map into the unit sphere instead of a square?
 This way would ensure complete symmetry no matter what the number of classes is...

 ### All the plots